-- and applications and utilization of special architectures such as the Intel Hypercube

-- Laboratory for Advanced System

-Research.
-For developing advanced

-operating systems, distributed systems,

-and middleware and conducting

-research in systems security

-- Parallel Computing Laboratory.
-For research in scalable simulation, providing an efficient lightweight simulation language, as well as tools for large-scale parallel simulation on modern supercomputers.
-See http://pcl.cs.ucla.edu
+The Parallel Computing Laboratory is used for research in scalable simulation, providing an efficient lightweight simulation language, as well as tools for large-scale parallel simulation on modern supercomputers.
+See http://pcl.cs.ucla.edu.

+Software Systems Laboratory

-- Software Systems Laboratory.
-For research into the design, implementation, and evaluation of operating systems, networked systems, programming languages, and software engineering tools
+The Software Systems Laboratory is used for research into the design, implementation, and evaluation of operating systems, networked systems, programming languages, and software engineering tools.
 Some of these research laboratories also provide support for upper division and/or graduate courses.